Program Overview: Handbook

 (2) The student will then go on to a two-hour oral examination, to be scheduled as soon as convenient after the writtens (within two weeks, if the calendar permits).
 The oral will begin with discussion of the writtens, but will branch out to material not covered on the writtens, though within the parameters of the reading lists.
 The mentor, not the student, is responsible for confining discussion to the agreed-upon list.
 The results of the examination will be announced to the student at the end of this meeting: high pass/pass/fail.

 Either part of the exam, or both parts, may be repeated once, if necessary.
-A student who fails must repeat the exam at the next siting.
+A student who fails must repeat the exam at the next sitting.
 Two failures will result in termination from the program

 Advancement to Candidacy